viscenter/multispectral-toolkit/README.md

 **Latest Updates**

+* 12.20.2012 - mstk.sh: Flatfielded images and PNGs are now created using pngflatten. flatten currently being kept for applyflats.sh support.
 * 12.13.2012 - First version of mstk and its subscripts. mstk takes a folder of dailies and outputs a fully processed collection.
 * 12.7.2012 - Added To-Do list.
 File reorganization in anticipation of future changes.
 * 12.5.2012 - Update to Copyrighter to work with either single volumes or collections of volumes.